Belarus Government Revenue, Expenditure and Finance

 BY: Revenue and Grants: Revenue: Other Taxes: % of Revenue

-BY: Revenue and Grants: Revenue: Other Taxes: % of Revenue data was reported at 0.316 % in 2020.
-This records an increase from the previous number of 0.305 % for 2019.
-BY: Revenue and Grants: Revenue: Other Taxes: % of Revenue data is updated yearly, averaging 3.166 % from Dec 1992 to 2020, with 29 observations.
+BY: Revenue and Grants: Revenue: Other Taxes: % of Revenue data was reported at 0.621 % in 2023.
+This records an increase from the previous number of 0.514 % for 2022.
+BY: Revenue and Grants: Revenue: Other Taxes: % of Revenue data is updated yearly, averaging 3.106 % from Dec 1992 (Median) to 2023, with 32 observations.
 The data reached an all-time high of 10.992 % in 1996 and a record low of 0.305 % in 2019.
 BY: Revenue and Grants: Revenue: Other Taxes: % of Revenue data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Belarus – Table BY.World Bank.WDI: Government Revenue, Expenditure and Finance.
 Other taxes include employer payroll or labor taxes, taxes on property, and taxes not allocable to other categories, such as penalties for late payment or nonpayment of taxes.;International Monetary Fund, Government Finance Statistics Yearbook and data files.;Median;

 Last Frequency Range